ash-project/ash/documentation/topics/advanced/multi-step-actions.md

 **Use [generic actions](/documentation/topics/actions/generic-actions.md) when:**
 - You need a high-level action that works on multiple resources, and reactor or hooks are not fitting
-- There aren't side effects or external servies
+- There aren't side effects or external services
 - Short transactional operations that can be understood at a glance

 > ### Durable Workflows {: .info}